Frustrated Job Seekers

 - Consider temporary employment to gain new experiences and connections.
 There are many wonderful staffing and temporary companies in Michigan ready to meet you and connect you to opportunities.

 - View your job search documents (cover letters, resumes, applications, reference lists, thank-you letters, etc.) from the employer’s perspective.
 Be sure to focus on how you can help the company, not what you can gain from being employed.

 Connect with your local Michigan Works!
-One-Stop Service Center to find career events in your area and get access to other valuable resources.
+Service Center, a proud partner of the American Job Center network, to find career events in your area and get access to other valuable resources.